PhantomBadger/JumpKing-TwitchRavens/docs/PunishmentModSettings.md

   - **Minimum Reward Progress Distance:** The minimum amount of progress you must gain in order to receive a reward feedback event.
   - **Maximum Reward Progress Distance:** The progress distance at which you will receive a maximum strength/duration reward feedback event.
   - **Reward On New Progress Only:** Ticking this means you will only be rewarded the first time you make progress (based on height, not any displayed progress percentage).
 If enabled falling and re-making progress will not generate rewards.
-    - **Note:** This value is not saved, restarting the game will reset this value and you may be rewarded for progress you technically previously made already.
+    - **Note:** This value is not saved- restarting the game, toggling the mod at runtime, or teleports from other mods will reset this value and you may be rewarded for progress you technically previously made already.

  ### On Screen Display Behaviors